 Twitch Business Cards 101

-As a growing streamer, going to events like TwitchCon or Insomnia should be apart of your annual routine.
-When you go to these events, it’s wise to be armed with a batch of your own business cards to hand out to all of the new Twitch streamers and brands you meet.
+As a growing streamer, going to events like TwitchCon or Insomnia should be a part of your annual routine.
+When you go to these events, it’s wise to be armed with a batch of your own business cards to hand out to all the new Twitch streamers and brands you meet.

 Conventions are useful networking tools, but they’re also incredibly busy and people get overwhelmed by meeting so many new faces.
 Handing someone your streamer business card will mean your face doesn’t get lost in the crowd and allow you to connect with your new friends.